Agoric/documentation/main/reference/ertp-api/amount-math.md

 you need to do an "absolute" check on the **Brand** within an **[Amount](./ertp-data-types.md#amount)** parameter.
 In this case, you want to use the **Brand** you got from the **Issuer** (or from Zoe) as the optional parameter to compare the **Amount** **Brand**(s) to.
-If they are not equal, an error is thrown.
+If they are not equal, an error is thrown and no changes are made.

 ## AmountMath.make(brand, allegedValue)